 Sprained ankle - A rupture of one or more of the ligaments that surround the ankle.

-Stress Fracture - A crack in a bone resulting from "overuse."
+Stress Fracture - A crack in a bone resulting from overuse.
 This can occur in athletes who are trying to push their performance to a higher level, or in a non-athlete who suddenly increases the amount of walking in a day.
 Changing shoes, starting a new exercise program or dramatically changing the kind or amount of activity are often inciting events.
-Often stress fractures do not appear on normal x-rays for weeks or months.
+Often stress fractures do not appear on normal X-rays for weeks or months.
 Most stress fractures heal of their own accord, although some are problematic due to their location or due to the blood supply of the involved bone.
-Stress fractures of the navicular bone, 5th metatarsal and tibial shaft are particularly problematic in athletes and may require surgery.
+Stress fractures of the navicular bone, fifth metatarsal and tibial shaft are particularly problematic in athletes and may require surgery.

 Tarsals - Tarsal bone refers to one of the bones of the foot.

-Tendonitis - Inflammation of a tendon.
+Tendinitis - Inflammation of a tendon.
 Most cases of tendonitis are caused by some type of injury, overuse or a mechanical abnormality in the foot or ankle.
 Treatment depends on the specific tendon involved, the extent of involvement and the length of time the symptoms have been present.

-Tendonosis - A later stage of tendonitis where the tendon starts to fray and tear.
+Tendinosis - A later stage of tendonitis where the tendon starts to fray and tear.

 Tibia - The larger, medial bone of the leg that extends from the knee to the ankle.

-Tibialis anterior tendon - The function of the tibialis anterior is to move the ankle upwards.
+Tibialis anterior tendon - The function of the tibialis anterior is to move the ankle upward.
 It stabilizes the foot in the latter part of the stance phase of gait and extends the foot at the beginning and middle portions of the swing phase of gait.